 |Rapid 50kW||Fast 22kW||Fast 7kW||Slow 3kW|

 Use Zap-Map’s Home Charging Calculator to estimate charging times for a Nissan e-NV200.
-The level of battery charge, connector speed, and on-board charger options for any new or used EV available to buy in the UK can be tailored to your requirements for more accurate results.
+The level of battery charge, connector speed, and on-board charger options can be tailored to your requirements for more accurate results.

 How much does it cost to charge a Nissan e-NV200?

 The table shown below shows estimates of the cost to charge the Nissan e-NV200’s 40 kWh battery at home (on a domestic tariff) or using a rapid charge point.
 Cost estimates are dependent on the charge remaining, usable battery capacity, and age of battery pack.
 Cost per mile is calculated using an estimate of real-world range.

 |Type||Cost/kWh||Cost to charge||Cost per mile||Home||16 p/kWh||£6.40||5.4 p/mile||Public Rapid||30 p/kWh to 80% charge||£9.60||10.1 p/mile|

 Based on these figures, the Nissan e-NV200’s fuel costs are 5-10 p/mile based on real-world energy usage, the cost depending on the type of charging.
 In general, home charging provides the cheapest per mile cost and public rapid charging tends to be around double the cost.
 These fuel costs compare favourably with 12-15 p/mile for conventional petrol and diesel cars.